danielpodlesny/samestr/README.md

 ```

 ## db
 The module **`samestr db`** has to be used after installation of SameStr in order to generate database files from MetaPhlAn `mpa-pkl` and `all_markers.fasta`.
 Database files are required for further processing and can be generated for individual species or all MetaPhlAn species that are available.
+Please not the adjustments that are currently needed for [compatibility with MetaPhlAn 3 and 4](#compatibility-with-metaphlan-3).

 ### Usage example
 ```